USS LST-558

 USS LST-558 was a United States Navy tank landing ship in commission from 1944 to 1946.

 LST-558 was laid down on 11 February 1944 at Evansville, Indiana, by the Missouri Valley Bridge and Iron Company.
 She was launched on 14 April 1944, sponsored by Mrs. Henry Goodman, and commissioned on 8 May 1944.

-During World War II, LST-558 was assigned to the Pacific Theater of Operations and participated in the following operations:
+During World War II, LST-558 served in the Pacific Ocean Areas, a primarily NAvy command, and participated in the following operations: